Tour guides

 The Argentine capital, considered to have the most theaters and art galleries in the world, will surprise you with its incredible cultural wealth.
 Without a doubt, its multicultural history has made it one of the most popular places in South America.
 Buenos Aires, where the tango was born, is easily visited on foot or by bicycle.
 A great effort has been made to increase the number of bicycle paths and above all to make many of its tourist sites pedestrian-friendly.
 Among the most festive neighborhoods: Palermo, center of fashion stores, Recoleta whose architecture is reminiscent of Paris or the picturesque San Telmo, with its cobblestone streets.
 For a breath of fresh air, go to the banks of the Rio de la Plata river where a natural park (Reserva Ecologica Costanera Sur) has been set up, where you can observe about 300 species of birds and walk around the ponds.
 In contact with the Porteños (name given to the inhabitants) or accompanied by a tourist guide of Buenos Aires, you will have to take your time to discover this city so endearing whose gastronomy is recognized worldwide.

-Tour Guides in Buenos Aires
+Tour guides Buenos Aires

 Regions